dfkaye/xyz/README.md

 ## in progress

-[14 APR 2014] - starting over ~ needs better context init logic
+[17 APR 2014] - var alias supported with `'x:=path/to/x'` ~ horrible caching
+issue resolved for alias case

 [9-10-11 APR 2104] node.js version "works" with mocha+should tests